Trump shames GOP candidates who lost after distancing themselves from him

 Breaking News Emails

-President Donald Trump trashed losing Republican candidates who had distanced themselves from him during the midterms at a White House press conference Wednesday.
+President Donald Trump on Wednesday trashed losing Republican candidates who distanced themselves from him during the midterm elections.

-He listed several other GOP lawmakers he said rejected his "embrace" before falling to Democratic opponents: Reps.
-Carlos Curbelo in Florida; Mike Coffman in Colorado; Peter Roskam in Illinois and Barbara Comstock in Virginia, among them.
+He listed several other GOP lawmakers he said had rejected his "embrace" before falling to Democratic opponents: Reps.
+Carlos Curbelo in Florida; Mike Coffman in Colorado; Peter Roskam in Illinois; and Barbara Comstock in Virginia, among them.

-Trump had also given shout-outs to lawmakers who requested — and got — his support before winning.
+Trump had also given shoutouts to lawmakers who requested — and received — his support before winning.
 He name-checked victorious Reps.
 Andy Barr of Kentucky, Mike Bost of Illinois and Rodney Davis of Illinois.

-Those who didn't wanted the president around "did very poorly," Trump said.
+Those who didn't want the president around "did very poorly," Trump said.

 Retiring Rep. Ryan Costello, R-Pa., fired back at Trump on behalf of his colleagues.